anthanh17/store-product-manager/README.md

 The Online Store Product Management System is a RESTful API built to manage products in an online store.
 The system allows users to perform CRUD (Create, Read, Update, Delete) operations on products, manage categories, reviews, and wishlists.

+> I have written an api to test the rate limit feature but have not yet integrated it into the api terminals

 ## Technologies and Tools

 - Language: Golang